cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 The test code also counts the number of total calls to `ImmutableData.Add()` across all instances (using the static `ImmutableData.AddCallsCount` member).
-This helps understand how often the `updateValueFactory` method is actually called for each case, and will help us highlight the behaviour of `AddOrUpdate()` in multi threaded and contented cases.
+This helps understand how often the `updateValueFactory` method is called for each case, and will help us highlight the behavior of `AddOrUpdate()` in multi-threaded and contented cases.

 ```
 [TestMethod]